MudassarCH0/Student-Performance/README.md

 \
 ***Description***<br>

 Project involved analyzing data for Board of Directors of a Charter School.
 Data was analyzed to gain insight about how different factors can affect student's performance and how school board can streamline their operations to improve student performance.
-Charter schools are government funded organizations and if student performance is not according to standards these schools can lose their funding.
+Charter schools are government funded organizations and if student performance is not according to standards these schools can lose their funding.<br>
 \
 ***Tools & Data***<br>